norma13115/aisd-wde-4-Intermediate-flexbox/README.md

 ```

 **Explanation:**
-- The `header` selector is styled with a dark background color and white text, with padding on the top and bottom.
+The code styles the header with a dark background and white text, adding padding for spacing.
-- The `nav ul` selector is styled as a flex container with centered items (`justify-content: center`), and the list-style is removed.
+The nav ul is made a flex container to center the navigation items, with the list-style removed.
-- The `nav ul li` selector adds horizontal spacing between each navigation item.
-- The `nav ul li a` selector styles the links in the navigation bar, making the text white, removing the underline, and setting the font to bold.
+Spacing is added between each navigation item using nav ul li, and the links are styled as well.

-#### Style the Hero Section
+## 8. **Style the Hero Section**
+In this step, we will style the hero section to ensure it is visually centered and occupies the appropriate space within the webpage.

+- [ ] Open `style.css` and add the following styles:

 ```css
 .hero {